Skip to main content

 Pastelitos de Carne (Meat Pastries)

-Small, savory pastries filled with seasoned ground beef, often enjoyed as a snack or appetizer.
-These fried turnovers are popular street food throughout Honduras, with crispy golden exterior and flavorful meat filling.
+Small savory pastries stuffed with seasoned ground beef, eaten as a snack or starter.
+These fried turnovers are sold as street food across Honduras, golden and crisp on the outside with a well-seasoned filling inside.

 Pollo Chuco